Loss Functions for Regression

 > A **loss function** $L(y, f(x))$ represents the error incurred by modeling $y$ with $f(x)$.

-> Most common loss functions is the $l_{p}$ norm:
+Most common loss functions in regression is the $l_{p}$ norm:

 ### Per-Observation Losses in Classification